ArthurShen8118/Object-Detective/README.md

 </div>

 ## Motivation
 The world of technology has altered human lives into AI generation.
 From the business analytics to the most sophisticated of autonomous vehicle, AI involves our daily life more and more.
-This project presents one of AI concepts as deep learning approach to detect the dog in video automatically.
+This project presents one of AI concepts as deep learning approach to detect the bird in video automatically.
+We use the framwork of object detection which is SSD.
 We can apply this concept to the another technologies more around our daily life ex: auto-pilot, auto-vehicle.